4paradigm/OpenMLDB/README.md

 **SQL Based Development and Management Experience**: Feature extraction script development, deployment, and maintenance are all based on SQL and CLI with great ease of use.

-**Tailored Optimization for Feature Extraction**: Offline feature extraction is performed based on [a tailored Spark version](https://github.com/4paradigm/spark) that is particularly optimized for batch-based feature extraction.
+**High Performance Feature Extraction**: Offline feature extraction is performed based on [a tailored Spark version](https://github.com/4paradigm/spark) that is particularly optimized for batch-based feature extraction.
 Online feature extraction provides tens of milliseconds latency under high throughput pressure, which fully meets the performance requirements of low latency and high throughput.

 **Enterprise Features**: Designed for large-scale enterprise applications, OpenMLDB integrates important enterprises features, including fault recovery, high availability, seamless scale-out, smooth upgrade, monitoring, heterogeneous memory support, and so on.